Bio

 - Stabilizer Formalism

-- Agnostic Tomography of Stabilizer Product States (ArXiV)
+- Agnostic Tomography of Stabilizer Product States (arXiv)

 with Sabee Grewal, William Kretschmer, and Daniel Liang

-- Pseudoentanglement Ain't Cheap (ArXiV)
+- Pseudoentanglement Ain't Cheap (arXiv)

 with Sabee Grewal, William Kretschmer, and Daniel Liang